UFC 241: Conor McGregor can wait, the world needs Nate Diaz vs Jorge Masvidal

 No fighter has won more UFC heavyweight title fights than Miocic, no fighter has had more heavyweight title defenses than Miocic and now he’s handed Cormier the first defeat of his career as a heavyweight.

-He might not be the most outgoing personality in the media, but his exploits in the cage do all the talking you need to hear.
+He might not always be the most outgoing personality with the media, but his exploits in the cage do all the talking you need to hear.
 When it comes to heavyweights in the UFC, he’s simply the best.
 End of story.

 PAULO COSTA IS THE REAL DEAL